-- r.
-If proceedings are in progress against the person claimed, or if that person has already been sentenced in the territory of the State applied to for an offence other than that leading to the request for extradition, or if he is being kept there in custody for other reasons, his extradition may be postponed until the proceedings are concluded, or, in the event of his conviction, until he has purged his sentence or until the sentence has been remitted or he ceases for other reasons to be kept in custody. - 2.
-This postponement shall not prevent the giving of a decision in regard to the extracition without delay.
+- I. If proceedings are in progress against the person claimed, or if that person has already been sentenced in the territory of the State applied to for an offence other than that leading to the request for extradition, or if he is being kept there in custody for other reasons, his extradition may be postponed until the proceedings are concluded, or, in the event of his conviction, until he has served his sentence or until the sentence has been remitted or he ceases for other reasons to be kept in custody. - 2.
+This postponement shall not prevent a decision being given without delay in regard to the extradition.